sourashis59/myshell/README.md

     ### Example:
     - Command: `(cmd1 | cmd2 | cmd3) < myFile.txt | cmd4; cmd7 &; cmd5 | cmd6`
     - Parse tree: ` (((((cmd1 )|((cmd2 )|(cmd3 ))) < myFile.txt)|(cmd4 ));(((cmd7 )&);((cmd5 )|(cmd6 ))))`
+    - Parse tree image: [click on the image to zoom in]
         <img src="readme-files/parsetree2..png">

     - Parse tree will be traversed in preorder manner and each operator and exec nodes will be executed accordingly.